codsen/codsen/packages/tap-parse-string-to-object/README.md

 ## API

-API depends what you give as an input:
+API depends on what you give as an input:

 * if you (synchronously) provide a `string`, you'll (synchronously) receive a plain object
 * if you provide (synchronously) provide a stream, you'll receive a promise of a plain object

 The whole idea with streams is that raw test output files can be big — for example `detergent`'s ([npm](https://www.npmjs.com/package/detergent)/[monorepo](https://gitlab.com/codsen/codsen/tree/master/packages/detergent/)) raw Tap output is around 250MB, there are ~750,000 assertions there.
-Reading and processing a such file synchronously would cripple even 8-core Intel i9 laptop.
+Reading and processing such file synchronously would cripple even 8-core Intel i9 laptop.
 But the same file can be easily processed with streams.

 However, we keep the string input as an alternative for peoples' convenience: maybe somebody just wants to play around and doesn't want to `await`?
-Be our guest, synchronous result is given, just put a string into the inputs.
+Be our guest — the synchronous result is given; just (synchronously) put a string into the inputs (promise yielding a string won't do).

-In both cases, result is similar to the described above:
+In both cases, the result is similar to the described above:

 ```JSON
 {